Tarzan (book series): The Wild Adventures series

 Tarzan: Return to Pal-ul-don (2015): Author Will Murray's authorized sequel to Tarzan the Terrible.
 Released as The Wild Adventures of Edgar Rice Burroughs' Tarzan [volume 1].

 Tarzan on the Precipice (2016): Michael A. Sanford's authorized novel covers events between Tarzan of the Apes and The Return of Tarzan.
 Tarzan, after concealing his true identity of Lord Greystoke from Jane Porter, journeys from Wisconsin north to Canada and uncovers an ancient civilization of Vikings.
 Released as The Wild Adventures of Edgar Rice Burroughs 2.

 King Kong vs. Tarzan (2016): Will Murray's authorized novel details the encounter between the giant ape (shipwrecked in Africa while being transported from Skull Island to New York) and the apeman.
 Released as The Wild Adventures of King Kong [book 1].

-Tarzan Trilogy (2016): Thomas Zachek's's authorized collection of Tarzan novellas relates three African adventures of the Ape Man in the run-up to World War II.
+Tarzan Trilogy (2016): Thomas Zachek's authorized collection of Tarzan novellas relates three African adventures of the Ape Man in the run-up to World War II.
 Released as The Wild Adventures of Edgar Rice Burroughs Series 3.

 Tarzan: The Greystoke Legacy Under Siege (2017): Ralph N. Laughlin and Ann E. Johnson's authorized novel featuring four generations of Tarzan's family under threat in the 1980s.
 Released as The Wild Adventures of Edgar Rice Burroughs Series 4.

 Tarzan and the Revolution (2018): Thomas Zachek's authorized novel featuring the role of Tarzan, the Waziri, and the lost city of Opar in events involving an emerging central African nation threatened by dictatorship.
 Released as The Wild Adventures of Edgar Rice Burroughs Series 8.

 Tarzan: Conqueror of Mars (2020): Will Murray's authorized novel in which Tarzan is transported to Mars and seeks out John Carter to in order to get home.
 Released as The Wild Adventures of Edgar Rice Burroughs Series 9.

+Tarzan: Back to Mars (2023): Will Murray's authorized novel in which Tarzan meets Sherlock Holmes and returns to Mars.
+Released as The Wild Adventures of Edgar Rice Burroughs Series 12.

 Edgar Rice Burroughs Universe Series

 Tarzan and the Dark Heart of Time (2018): Reissue of Philip Jose Farmer's authorized novel The Dark Heart of Time: A Tarzan Novel (1999).
 Re-released as Edgar Rice Burroughs Universe 1.

 Tarzan and the Valley of Gold (2019).
 Reissue of Fritz Leiber's authorized novel from 1966.
 Re-released under the Edgar Rice Burroughs Universe banner.

 Tarzan: Battle For Pellucidar (2020).
-In Win Scott Eckert's authorized novel, Tarzan returns to the Earth’s core on a mission to stop Nazis from obtaining a powerful super weapon.
+In Win Scott Eckert's authorized novel, Tarzan returns to the Earth's core on a mission to stop Nazis from obtaining a powerful super weapon.
 Released under the Edgar Rice Burrough Universe banner.

+Tarzan and the Forest of Stone (2022): An authorized novella written by Jeffrey J. Mariotte.
+The story takes place after the events of Burrough's Tarzan and the Lion Man.